I am an Occupational Therapist, a spouse, and a mom to three young boys.

 More recently, I coordinated the Neonatal Follow-up Clinic at McMaster Children's Hospital.
 This fast-paced clinic environment honed my skills in assessing infants and in providing appropriate and manageable recommendations and resources to families.

 My husband and I are raising our three young boys.
-We are honing our parenting skills in 'real time' and have come to appreciate that making mistakes is a great way to learn --for both parents and children!
+We are developing our parenting skills in 'real time' and have come to appreciate that making mistakes is a great way to learn --for both parents and children!
 We see that learning takes place best in an environment of genuine curiosity and openness.

 I have a burgeoning interest in healthy home environments.
 This reflects my appreciation that our indoor environments can contribute to good health and child development.
 Evaluating and addressing environmental obstacles can improve parenting and child development.